What is Short Selling?

 The mechanism of short selling involves three basic steps:

-- Step 2 – Now once the broker has arranged the shares in your account, you can sell them at the current market price on the anticipation that the market price will fall and then buy them at a lower price.
+- Now, once the broker has arranged the shares in your account, you can sell them at the current market price on the anticipation that the market price will fall and then buy them at a lower price.

-- Step 4 – The trader returns the stock to the broker
+- The trader returns the stock to the broker.

 Example of Short Selling Stocks